gorangrubic/MidiRouterTool/README.md

 # MidiRouterTool
-Sorfware MIDI router from input/output devices and MIDI ports on PC.
+Sortware MIDI router from input/output devices and MIDI ports on PC.
 Main purpose is Arduino MIDI synth development

 The tool is a modification of JUCE Example "MIDI Demo", where MIDI messages, from all selected inputs are forwarded to the selected outputs.
 Also, it repeats the last note hit on the keyboard - in cycles and lengths specified with sliders on botton.